udacity/AIND-Sudoku/README.md

 # Artificial Intelligence Nanodegree
 ## Introductory Project: Diagonal Sudoku Solver

+# Question 1 (Naked Twins)
+Q: How do we use constraint propagation to solve the naked twins problem?
+A: <INSERT HERE>

+# Question 2 (Diagonal Sudoku)
+Q: How do we use constraint propagation to solve the diagonal sudoku problem?

 ### Install

 This project requires **Python 3** and the following Python libraries installed: